vukrosic/kimi-k2-from-scratch/02_neural_networks_from_scratch/README.md

-# NumPy Matrix Operations Tutorials
+# Neural Networks from Scratch Tutorials

-A comprehensive series of NumPy tutorials focused on matrix operations, broadcasting, and reshaping - essential skills for machine learning and deep learning.
+A comprehensive series of tutorials for building neural networks from scratch using only NumPy.
+Learn the fundamentals of neural networks, from basic matrix operations to complete network implementations.

 ## 📚 Learning Path